TULiberalArts/Environmental-Studies/pages/home.md

 ---
 title: Home
-meta-description: 100 or so words
-meta-keywords: 3 or 4 unique for this page
 permalink: /
 layout: home
+description: >-
+keywords: ''
 feature: true
 feature-title: Study the Environment
+feature-image: hero_ES_bg.png
 feature-body: >-
   The Environmental Studies program examines the nature, causes and consequences of human interactions with the environment.
 Our curriculum is focused around the themes   of globalization, sustainability, social justice and geographic methods.
-feature-image: hero_ES_bg.png
 published: true
 ---
 We equip our students with the tools to understand and address the crucial environmental issues of our time, such as climate change, food access and natural resource consumption.
 Through interdisciplinary coursework that confers strong social science skills with technical training, our students are trained to analyze multi-faceted problems with a range of analytical tools and  skills, including the following: